randomtruffles/Dominion_League/rules.md

 If the 4 scenarios do not all yield the same promoter or demoter, an adjustment match is needed.
 In an adjustment match, the players play a 2-game match with each player starting one of the games.
 If the players are tied after those 2 games, they play one final game with a random player starting.
 If there is still a tie, the player that went second in the last game wins.
 The winner is placed ahead of the loser in the final standings.
 A player who does not wish to play this match may concede.
 If one player fails to respond promptly or is unable to play, that player concedes by default.
 If neither player responds promptly or both respond but cannot arrange the match in the required time, the moderators will randomly decide the standings.

-**Players who drop mid-season will be banned from participation in the next 2 League seasons.** Dropped players finish last place in their division and will demote, which may affect their placement in subsequent seasons they return to.
-If a player drops out within the first week of the season or is in good standing with the League (i.e. has played in prior seasons without drops or late finishes), the ban period and demotion penalty may be reduced or eliminated at the moderators’ discretion.
+Dropped players finish last place in their division and will demote, which may affect their placement in subsequent seasons they return to.
+Any ban period and/or demotion penalty may be reduced or waived at the moderators' discretion.

 #### X. League Moderation